manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 Rubric Point : Describe the effect each of the P, I, D components had in your implementation.

-1. I have used two PID contollers with one controlling the Steering Value and other for Speed.
+I have used two PID contollers with one controlling the Steering Value and other for Speed.
 I have set the maximum speed for 50mph for CTE = 0.
 I manually tuned the parameters for both PID controllers.

+P = Process
+I = Integral
+D = Defivative

+A proportional–integral–derivative controller (PID controller or three term controller) is a control loop feedback mechanism widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
+[Wikipedia] https://en.wikipedia.org/wiki/PID_controller

+The proportional, integral, and derivative terms are summed to calculate the output of the PID controller  Cross Track error is the lateral distance between the vehicle and reference Tracjectory (CTE).

+Steering Value - alpha(Controll Output) = -tau_p * CTE - tau_d * diff_CTE - tau_i * int_CTE

+Here,
+CTE - Cross Track Error
+tau_p = Kp
+tau_d = Kd
+tau_i = Ki

+The proportion P is calcuated by

+P = Process Term
+-tau_p*CTE

+Where tau_p(Kp) the proportional Gain constant.

+A high proportional gain results in a large change in the output for a given change in the error.
+If the proportional gain is too high, the system can become unstable.
+For ex: in the current case if the Kp is changed from 0.1 to 0.5 the car oscillates faster and eventually overshoots and will be out of the track.

+D = Differential Term

+-tau_d* d/dt(CTE)
+where

+tau_d = differential gain
+d/dt(CTE) = CTE(t) - CTE(t-1)/delta_t (delta_t = 1)

+To reduce Overshoot, we have to counter steer and create a negative effect and gracefully approach target trajectory.
+In the above equaton, tau_d (Kd) is the differential gain and its inversely proportional to the proportional Gain thus reducing the effect of Proportional gain.

+I = Integral term

+-tau_i(ki) * Integral (Sum of all Cross Track Error)

+The integral in a PID controller is the sum of the instantaneous error over time and gives the accumulated offset that should have been corrected previously.The accumulated error is then multiplied by the integral gain (Ki) and added to the controller output.
+[Wikipedia] https://en.wikipedia.org/wiki/PID_controller

+Ki is the integral gain.
+The integral term accelerates the movement of the process towards setpoint and eliminates the residual steady-state error that occurs with a pure proportional controller.
+It mainly used to reduce the systematic Bias(Big Cross Track Error(CTE)).

-Rubric Point : Describe how the final hyperparameters were chosen
+Rubric Point : Describe how the final hyperparameters were chosen:

+I used manaul tuning approach as described in [Ziegler–Nichols] https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method method.

+First kept Ki and Kd to zero.
+Below is the video at Kp=0.3 [PID Controller with High Kp oscillations and Zero Ki,Kd] https://youtu.be/Xw4pIwU0PVc

+Next, I modifed the value of Ki = 0.0001 and Kd = 3.0.
+Modified Kp from 0.1 to 0.2 and 0.3.
+At 0.3 it started oscillating and reduced at 0.1
+Below is the video for high Kp of 0.3

+[PID Controller with High Kp oscillations] https://youtu.be/PQmTFTotB78

+Below is the video for Low Kp of 0.0 = This causes a big CTE.
+Please see the below Video.
+[PID Controller with Zero KD oscillations] https://youtu.be/6z3T3TSD_J4

+Below is the video for high Ki = 0.1 which causes Overshoots.
+[PID Controller with Ki = 0.1] https://youtu.be/0aCd7cLq378

 1. The gains were found better with
   Kp = 0.1;